jonnonz1/nz-statute-book/acts/public/2017/fire-and-emergency-new-zealand-act-2017.md

     (b) includes all Ministers of the Crown and all departments; but (c) does not include—
       (i) an Office of Parliament; or
-      (ii) a Crown entity; or
+      (ia) a parliamentary agency within the meaning of section 5 of the Parliament Act 2025; or (ii) a Crown entity; or
       (iii) a State enterprise named in Schedule 1 of the State-Owned Enterprises Act 1986; or (iv) an organisation named in Schedule 4 of the Public Finance Act 1989; or